Car Games - Travel Games - Family Vacation - Car Travel with Kids

 Give each child a "Trip Bag"

 This can be a backpack for each child, or a canvas bag or even a big plastic bin that is used specifically for road trips.
 Kids can load it up with all their favorite road trip stuff an other toys so they can have it all handy and easily accessible to them in the car.
 You can even decorate the bag to designate it as their special trip bag and use it to collect stickers or pins from various trips.
-If you don't want to make your own, here's a cute site that sells travel backpacks for "Treasure Bags" for kids that are already stuffed with fun stuff for kids ages 3-8.

 Have a Puppet Show

 Do the show in the car, in the hotel, or anywhere, kids love puppets!
-Having your puppet "tell" the kids what's coming up next on the trip, or to tell them to behave.
-If they won't listen to you, maybe they'll listen to a silly puppet.
-Then give them a chance to each have their own puppet to "talk" to each other.
-Search for puppets at Amazon.
+Having your puppet “tell” the kids what’s coming up next on the trip, or to tell them to behave.
+If they won’t listen to you, maybe they’ll listen to a silly puppet.
+Then give them a chance to each have their own puppet to “talk” to each other.
+Search for more puppets online

 Fortunately-Unfortunately

 This game helps teach kids to look at the bright side of things in a silly way.
-For example, you say, "Unfortunately, there's a tiger in the car."
-Your son says, "Fortunately, he doesn't eat boys."
-Your daughter says, "Unfortunately, he's looking at me and licking his lips."
-You say, "Fortunately, I brought along my tiger-jaw-clamper."
+For example, you say, “Unfortunately, there’s a tiger in the car.”
+Your son says, “Fortunately, he doesn’t eat boys.”
+Your daughter says, “Unfortunately, he’s looking at me and licking his lips.”
+You say, “Fortunately, I brought along my tiger-jaw-clamper.”
 And so on, alternating between fortunate and unfortunate things.
-An added bonus - it's a real hoot to hear a 2-year-old use the word "unfortunately"!
+An added bonus – it’s a real hoot to hear a 2-year-old use the word “unfortunately”! (submitted by reader Sandy.
+Thank you!)

 Treasure Bottle